 - Have you ever thought of volunteering for a beach cleanup?
 According to IUCN more than 8 million tons of plastic are disposed into our oceans every year, of the 300 million tons of plastic that are produced worldwide.
 As plastic doesn’t degrade, this becomes a massive cumulative problem as more plastic is disposed of and enters the food chain by being consumed by marine life.
 We can’t have that!
 There are many organizations working to clean up beaches and oceans around the world, including Project Aware and The Ocean Cleanup.
 If you’re interested in doing your part to help our beautiful planet this coming Earth Day, these are great organizations to look into volunteering for!

-- Finally, we’d like to say a word about Habitat for Humanity.
-Habitat for Humanity is a nonprofit organization that works with at-risk communities to provide for safe and affordable housing, to ensure safety of both individual families and communities at large.
+- Have you tried Habitat for Humanity is a nonprofit organization that works with at-risk communities to provide for safe and affordable housing, to ensure safety of both individual families and communities at large.
 This directly aligns with H2One’s goal of community assistance and revitalization with our H2One for One promise, though the methods through which we assist communities are understandably different.
 Nevertheless, if you’re looking for ways to go out and help your local community this Earth day, your local Habitat chapter surely has ways to volunteer and assist in any way you can.